roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ### from Git source
 * Open a terminal, change to the directory you installed.
 * Run `git pull` inside the terminal while in that directory.
+*

+## Diagnosing the game
+Often times, a Roblox update breaks compatibility with the Roblox Linux Wrapper.
+Many of these changes will require an update to wine, which may come out months after the issue is introduced.
+In order to circumvent this issue, the wrapper now allows you to choose either wine or wine-staging, to allow you to use the release of wine that works best for you.
+It will ask you upon launching, and there is also an option labelled "Select Wine Release" in the launcher.
+* If wine works fine, keep using wine.
+* If wine-staging works, keep using it.
+Do note that wine-staging is pre-release software - you may encounter issues.

 ## Questions and Answers